TNG/if-webpage-plugins/README.md

 - data centre use
 - hardware production

 It makes the complexity of estimating the emissions of all this segments accessible by focusing on the number of transferred bytes on webpage load only.
-This number of bytes if multiplied by energy consumption per transferred byte.
+This number of bytes is multiplied by energy consumption per transferred byte.
 A metric that is estimated such that it includes the energy usage of entire system / internet.
 The estimated engery use is then multiplied by carbon intensity factor to get the carbon emissions attributed to the webpage load.

 Of course, this approach sacrifices some accuracy for simplicity.
 For example the distance that the bytes travel through the network has no effect on the estimate but on the real emissions.
 Also, the amount of work that the data center has to do to process the requests, is not taken into account, just the size of the response that is finally sent.
 If you want to read up on the details of the swd model and the choices behind it, you can do so [here](https://sustainablewebdesign.org/calculating-digital-emissions/).